effectivehomeoffice/effectivehomeoffice.com/README.md

 ## Authors

 <img src="images/simon-avatar.png" alt="Simon" width="80" style="float:left; padding: 12px">
 [Simon Harrer](https://twitter.com/simonharrer) is a senior consultant at [INNOQ](https://www.innoq.com).
-As part of a remote mob, he fights everyday out for simple solutions with domain-driven design, fitting architectures such as microservices or monoliths, and clean code in Java, Ruby or even JavaScript.
-Most recently, he wrote the book [Java by Comparison](https://java.by-comparison.com) that helps Java beginners to write cleaner code through before/after comparisons.
+Sharing knowledge is his passion, be it through books, articles, talks, or even tweets.
+From his experience as a lecturer at the University of Bamberg, Harrer has co-authored the best-selling book [Java by Comparison](https://java.by-comparison.com) that helps Java beginners to write cleaner code through before/after comparisons.
+When he is not building microservices on Kubernetes, you might see him moderating event storming workshops or helping young PhD students to document their research prototypes with arc42.

 <img src="images/jochen-avatar.png" alt="Jochen" width="80" style="float:left; padding: 12px">
 [Jochen Christ](https://twitter.com/jochen_christ) is a senior consultant at [INNOQ](https://www.innoq.com).
 He is an expert for Java technologies and cloud architectures.
 He is interested in technical leadership, remote working methods, and badminton.
 Jochen is a speaker at international conferences and enjoys participating in local meetups.